EgorMaximenko/hom_rep/README.md

 # hom_rep
-In this project written by Egor Maximenko and Luis Angel Gonzalez Serrano, with test various formulas from our mathematical paper "Complete homogeneous symmetric polynomials with repeating variables".
+In this project, written by Egor Maximenko and Luis Angel Gonzalez Serrano, we test various formulas from our mathematical paper "Complete homogeneous symmetric polynomials with repeating variables".

 The code is written in Sagemath.